-Table 9.3: A summary of barriers and drivers to implementation POLICY AND REGULATIONS
+Table 9.3: A summary of barriers and drivers to implementation

+POLICY AND REGULATIONS

-FOLIC I AND REGULATIONS Barrier Or Driver Optimal Situation Complex compliance to acts and regulations Guidelines for streamlining the licensing of biogas installations adjusted on biogas critical points to facilitate Guidelines for streamlining the licensing of biogas installations both for project developers and govern- ment officials.
+Barrier Or Driver Optimal Situation Barrier Complex compliance to acts and regulations Guidelines for streamlining the licensing of biogas installations both for project developers and government officials.
 Ba Regulations adjusted on biogas critical points to facilitate streamlining of licensing.
 Barrier Non-standardized grid access and feed-in tariff for electricity producers not qualifying for government's IPP programmes.
-Access to the grid for small-scale producers can be arranged with NERSA for wheeling electricity of the grid.
+Access to the grid for small-scale producers can be arranged with NERSA for wheeling electricity over the grid.
 A feed-in rate is established for small-scale producers not able to participate in IPP programmes.
-Driver Electricity Regulation Act of 2006, genera- tion license exemption for own use.
-Future The exemption is maintained and a future limitation removed or increased to 5MWe such that practi- cally any biogas to electricity projects for own use is exempt.
-Dri limitation: < IMWe Net metering allowed as along as small scale project abide overall consume thereby abiding to the 'for own use' principle.
-Strengthened biogas components in off-grid electrification programme of the New Household Electrifica- tion Strategy (NHES) and consider inclusion of SABIA in SAREC.
-Driver A simplified small-scale RE IPP programme acknowledging scale or replacement by providing an alterna- tive access and feed-in tariff for small scale RE IPPs (see barrier above).
+Driver Electricity Regulation Act of 2006, generation license exemption for own use.
+Future limitation: < IMWe The exemption is maintained and a future limitation removed or increased to 5MWe such that practically any biogas to electricity projects for own use is exempt.
+Net metering allowed as along as small scale project abide overall consume thereby abiding to the 'for own use' principle.
+Driver Renewable energy policies including biogas as part of a larger portfolio Strengthened biogas components in off-grid electrification programme of the New Household Electrification Strategy (NHES) and consider inclusion of SABIA in SAREC.
+Dr A simplified small-scale RE IPP programme acknowledging scale or replacement by providing an alternative access and feed-in tariff for small scale RE IPPs (see barrier above).
 Driver Working for Energy (WfE) programme and Greening Programmes and Fund.
 The WfE programme and Greening Programmes and Fund support respectively successful rural and larger scale demos with assistance of experts with in-depth knowledge of biogas and viable concepts.